mattbrailsford/nullorwhitespace-frontend/README.md

 $ gridsome build
 ```

-For detailed explanation on how things work, checkout [Gridseom docs](https://gridsome.org/).
+For detailed explanation on how things work, checkout [Gridsome docs](https://gridsome.org/).